Content

 If you have recurrent seborrheic dermatitis, they may also recommend using medication to stop breakouts from returning.

-When untreated, it can lead to permanent hair loss due to damage to your hair follicles.
+When untreated, it can damage your hair follicles and lead to permanent hair loss.

-Some shampoos contain harsh ingredients that can irritate your scalp and cause itching.
+Some shampoos contain harsh ingredients that can irritate your scalp and cause itching, sometimes called contact dermatitis.

 One common shampoo ingredient often linked to itching is propylene glycol, a solvent that can cause eczematous dermatitis.